 Travelling to India for the first time?
 Here’s 10 things you have to know

-Here’s 10 tips that we at India Someday can offer to help you get started
+To prepare for your adventure to India here’s 10 tips that we at India Someday can offer to help you get started.

 An after-effect of colonialism, English is still the de-facto national language.
 That doesn’t mean everyone can speak it, or speak it well, but you’ll be surprised how many can.
 So don’t worry too much about communication.
 Street names, important signs and public transport messages are all written in English as well as the state language.